 Employees are required to record actual beginning and ending work times as well as the beginning and ending times of each break or meal period using Rice’s time collection devices.
 The time collection devices capture actual time worked and calculate worked hours by rounding hours to the nearest quarter hour.

 Employees submit paid absence requests (bereavement, jury duty, and paid time off) in accordance with the paid absence guidelines.
 After the supervisor approves an absence, hours transfer to the employee’s time record.
 Employees report non-standard hours (e.g. crisis pay, holiday, and recess) in accordance to guidelines.

 C. Certification and Approvals

-Employees must certify the accuracy of their time records within 36 hours after the end of each two-week pay period.
-Supervisors are responsible for correcting, approving, and submitting all employee time records within 48 hours after the end of each two-week pay period.
-The Payroll Office will assume time cards without supervisor approval are correct, approve the time records as reported, and notify the supervisor’s manager of non-compliance with this policy.
+Employees must certify the accuracy of their time records and submit their time card within 36 hours after the end of each two-week pay period.
+The Payroll Office will assume time cards with hours but not submitted for approval are correct, submit the time cards as reported, and notify the employee’s manager of non-compliance with this policy.
+Supervisors are responsible for correcting and approving all employee time records within 48 hours after the end of each two-week pay period.
+The Payroll Office will assume time cards without supervisor approval are correct and approve the time records as reported.

 D. Changes to Previously Reported Time or Missing Time

-The timekeeping system audits all changes to time records including previously reported time and missing time.
+The timekeeping system audits all changes to time records after the initial submission of the time card.
 All changes require a valid business reason.
 Supervisors must approve all changes.

 E. Enforcement of Accurate Time Records